Water advice and support

 Teach pupils how to save water

-- Discover how to reduce the amount of water you use at school at the Water School.
+- Discover how to reduce the amount of water you use at school.

 - Find out how much water you use at home with the Home Water Calculator.